I know I talk about blogging A LOT. But there’s a reason for it, and that’s because blogging has been a lifeline for me.

 To say it was stressful and emotionally challenging is an understatement.
 After a year of sleepless days and many panic attacks later, I decided to try another avenue within the nursing field.

-I started working in the insurance industry, on the Medicaid contract.
+I started working in the insurance industry on the Medicaid contract.
 This desk job was a welcome and much-needed break from the hospital.
 But, this position required me to be on the phone for the majority of the day, which was exhausting.

 Providers and nurses would yell at me because I couldn’t approve their services.
 And the majority of the nurses that worked in this department were disgruntled and unhappy, which made for a very toxic work environment.